MatthijsvdVeer/vanderveer.io/content/blog/azure-digital-twins-for-smart-buildings/index.md

 description: "Can you build a platform that goes from device telemetry to historical insights, all in one day?
 Here's how we did it."
 ---

-We want to create a digital twin of our office, and while we have the skills to get started right away, we took some time on our innovation day to tackle a few challenges to make our platform into something you won't find anywhere else.
+A digital twin of a building, a single point of truth for anything happening in our office, in real time!
+We're going to use Azure Digital Twins to create a complete overview of our office.
+And while we have the skills and experience to get started right away, we took some time on our innovation day to tackle a few challenges to make our platform into something you won't find anywhere else.
 When we took a quick inventory of all the things we would like to model in our digital twin, we needed a way to translate any message into any twin update in a dynamic way.
 Otherwise, you would need to write separate code for:
 - Rooms
 - Phone booths
 - Car chargers